feugy/melodie/README.md

 ### Bugs and known issues

+1. Given some tracks in queue, and queue scrolled down, playing new tracks immediately does not scrolls the queue up
+1. Opening Melodie several times should not open different instances
 1. Undetected live changes: remove tracks and re-add them.
 This is a linux-only issue with chokidar
    - https://github.com/paulmillr/chokidar/issues/917
    - https://github.com/paulmillr/chokidar/issues/591